Art Nouveau glass

-Art Nouveau glass is fine glass in the Art Nouveau style.
+Art Nouveau glass is fine glass art in the Art Nouveau style.
 Typically the forms are undulating, sinuous and colorful art, usually inspired by natural forms.
 Pieces are generally larger than drinking glasses, and decorative rather than practical, other than for use as vases and lighting fittings; there is little tableware.
-Prominently makers, from the 1890s onwards, are in France René Lalique, Emile Gallé and the Daum brothers, the American Louis Comfort Tiffany, Christopher Dresser in Scotland and England, and Friedrich Zitzman, Karl Koepping and Max Ritter von Spaun in Germany.
+Prominent makers, from the 1890s onwards, are in France René Lalique, Emile Gallé and the Daum brothers, the American Louis Comfort Tiffany, Christopher Dresser in Scotland and England, and Friedrich Zitzman, Karl Koepping and Max Ritter von Spaun in Germany.
 Art Nouveau glass included decorative objects, vases, lamps, and stained glass windows.
 It was usually made by hand, and was usually colored with metal oxides while in a molten state in a furnace.

 Techniques and innovations

 Art Nouveau glass was in large part due to technical innovations that allowed glass to have more and better color, to more lustrous, and to have more unusual forms.
 Some of these techniques had been used for centuries, but Art Nouveau glass artists greatly expanded the ways they could be used.